The Growing Child: 10 to 12 Months

 While all babies may grow at a different rate, the following indicates the average for boys and girls 10 to 12 months of age:

-Weight: average gain of about 13 ounces each month, birthweight is doubled at approximately 4 months and tripled at one year
+Weight: average gain of about 13 ounces each month, birthweight is doubled at approximately 4 to 5 months and tripled at 1 year

 Height: average growth of just over 1/2 inch each month with most infants growing 10 inches in the first year.